JOHED-Velca/Ethereum/README.md

+# Ethereum blockchain
-#Ethereum blockchain, smart contracts and dapps
+smart contracts and dapps build with solidity